scilus/scil-documentation/source/intro_to/explore_python.rst

 -----------------------
 If you are going to install scilpy (or any other library for your research project) you should control more finely what you install.

-First we will instruct *apt* where to find Python distribution: :bash:`sudo add-apt-repository ppa:deadsnakes/ppa`
+First, we will instruct *apt* where to find Python distribution: :bash:`sudo add-apt-repository ppa:deadsnakes/ppa`

 Then, we update the package list: :bash:`sudo apt update`